nd1511/OMASGAN_/README.md

 ![plot](./Figures_Images/Illustration_OMASGAN.png)

-Figure 3: Illustration and pictorial representation of the proposed OMASGAN algorithm for AD.
+Figure 3: Illustration of the proposed OMASGAN algorithm for AD and of the OMASGAN Tasks where data **x**.

 Date: Wednesday 13 January 2021: Creation of the Code Repository for OMASGAN.